rvashishth/executable-vertx-helloworld/README.md

-How to run a vertx application packaged as fat jar
+How to run a vertx application packaged as fat jar Maven shade plugin – this helps us build a fat-jar, a single jar with all the dependents jar files.

 >mvn clean package
 >java -jar demo-1.0.0-SNAPSHOT-fat.jar